talhof8/mellow-blog/_posts/2022-03-21-project-mellow.md

 weekly basis, about how tedious it is to keep track of their inventory, about cash flow.

-On the other hand, suppliers are struggling as well.
-They shared with us how frustrating it is for them to compete with Big Box suppliers, about how hard it is to find new clients and grow, about being paid late, about having to deal with tire-kickers, struggling to offer Net Terms, having communication gaps with their buyers, managing trucking & freight, and so on...
+On the other end, suppliers are struggling to compete with Big Box suppliers.
+They struggle to find new clients and grow their business and constantly being paid late (and sometimes not at all).
+Additionally, they often have to deal with tire-kickers.
+Suppliers also told us about having to offer Net Terms in order to be competitive, about communication gaps with their buyers, having to manage trucking & freight, and so on...

 There's a lot of frustration out there - on both sides - and barely enough efforts to provide solutions.